What is Symphysis Pubis Dysfunction (SPD)

 - Pain radiating to lower abdomen, groin, perineum, thigh, leg and back

-SPD today is becoming more widely understood by GPs, obstetricians and midwives.
+Symphysis Pubis Dysfunction today is becoming more widely understood by GPs, obstetricians and midwives in Singapore.
 It is diagnosed by a combination of your own description of symptoms and a battery of tests designed to look at the stability, movement and pain in the pelvic joints and structures surrounding it.
 Imaging, such as X-rays, is the only way to confirm the misalignment of the pelvic bones.
 However, due to the concerns of fetal exposure to radiation, ultrasound is the preferred modality for assessing symphyseal widening in pregnancy.

 Your doctor or midwife may refer you to a physiotherapist who has experience in treating this condition.